MrFurion/QuickSolution/README.md

    ```
 2. Open the project in IntelliJ IDEA
 3. Start Spring Boot application in class QuickSolutionApplication.
-4. Also open the ddl.sql file and run the database build
+4. Also open the Maven/Plugins/flyway and use:
+   a)flyway:baseline
+   b)flyway:clean
+   c)flyway:migrate
 5.  open your browser and go to
    ```
    http://localhost:8080/